Protected Lands - Hawaiʻi Island

-And as abundant as Mahukona is in history and culture, it is equally abundant in native species.
+As abundant as Mahukona is in history and culture, it is equally abundant in native species.
 Mahukona’s clean turquoise waters teem with native fish, rays, dolphins, and whales.
-Endangered ʻŌpeʻapea (Hawaiian Hoary Bats) feed there, and native coastal plants grow along the shoreline.
-As we embark on this path together with everyone to build pilina (relationships) with the families of Mahukona, Kohala, and place—and as we enjoy Mahukona—we invite you to join us in learning more about Mahukona and how to come correct.
-See more below!
+Endangered ʻŌpeʻapea (Hawaiian Hoary Bats) feed there, and native coastal plants such as Hinahina grow along the shoreline.

 HOW TO COME CORRECT

-Mahukona has taught HILT so much about the importance of centering equity and justice in all that we do.
-We have been called by the community to acknowledge the importance of protocols, guidelines, and invitations to enjoy Mahukona.
+We acknowledge the importance of protocols, guidelines, and invitations to enjoy Mahukona.
 When Kohala stood up, standing shoulder to shoulder with HILT, they shared that this effort is about “protecting a lifestyle.”
 As part of a larger community, we are really just beginning to learn how to navigate building meaningful deep relationships with place and people of place that hold sacred life ways and generational relationships with a place and its finite resources.
 The following is a starting point:

 Do Your Research & Study Up